 “Dave Hill has rarely had a casual approach to golf,” according to the Rocky Mountain News.

-In addition to his golfing accomplishments, Hill has authored a book, "Teed-Off".
+In addition to his golfing accomplishments, the outspoken Hill authored a book, Teed-Off.

 Dave Hill passed away September 27, 2011, at the age of 74.